 #19-11, Arrow Point, is at 1367 County Road 447, Berryville, AR.
 This is a traditional quilt block that displays the same strength and character that the pioneers possessed in the development of this grand country.
 When we started clearing this land for our farm house, we stumbled across many different types of flint rock and other rock formations that would have been used by a Native American tribe.
 Many pieces were broken but you could see the wear on them as they had been used.
 Scrapers, arrow points, pestle, and others.
 We believe that at some point in time this property was inhabited by a Native American tribe.
 Arrowheads are among the most easily recognized type of artifact found in the world.
 Untold generations of children poking around in parks or farm fields or creek beds have discovered these rocks that have clearly been shaped by humans into pointed working tools.
 The reason there are so many projectile points to be found, even after centuries of determined collecting, is that the technology is a very old one: people have been making points to hunt animals for over 200,000 years.
 Indian camps were not placed randomly in a landscape.
 There were long-term occupations where people lived year-round, short term hunting camps, overnight camps spaced along a trail for travel, and gigantic camps where many tribes met once a year for trade and socializing.
 Each one of these camps could produce a range of artifacts that help identify the type of camp.
 Some campsites were so advantageous that they were occupied continuously for 10,000 years.
 We would bring out our oldest grandsons and they would go exploring to find these artifacts.
 They wrote at least three books about their adventures here on this property.
 The books were called “The Two Little Boys.”
 These were published and given out to family members.
 They helped build this farm.
 The block is dedicated to Lucas Swan and Draven Swan.
 The area where our house is would have been a good strategic location for a camp due to being able to watch the low land.
 It would also have been a good stronghold due to the “top of the mountain” location.
 As we have continued to clear our land to put in fences and barns (with the help of our son and his wife, Jake and Chio White, and our son and his family Dustin, Megan, Lily, Mayson and Elliana Lawrence; our grandsons Lucas and Draven Swan and the help of our neighbors Aubrey, Nicole, Tommy and Rayden Peden), we continue to find these types of artifacts.
 Therefore, when we decided to name our farm, we chose Arrow Point Farm, LLC.

-Dan and Carola White.
+#19-12, Cardinal, is at 1367 County Road 447, Berryville, AR.
+It is owned by Dan and Carola White.
 Berryville, AR.
 Cardinals are beautiful birds, beloved by birders and non-birders alike.
 However, they are more than just familiar and easily identified guests at your feeders and backyard baths.
 Northern cardinals are associated with a great deal of folklore, legends, and spiritual beliefs in many different culture.
 Coloration is not all that makes cardinals a key figure in different spiritual beliefs.
 It is common folklore that a visit from a cardinal represents a sign from a loved one who has passed.
 While this belief cannot be traced to a single origin, birds have often symbolized heavenly visitors, messengers to the gods, or even the gods themselves in feathered form.
 This belief has been part of ancient Egyptian, Celtic, Maori, Irish, and Hindu spiritualism, as well as the lore and legends of many Native American tribes.
 According to Native American culture and legends, the red cardinal has very strong ties to native ancestors and are known as the messengers of the spirits.
 In Native American folklore, cardinals represent loving relationships, courtship, friendship, loyalty, and devotion.
 Cardinals are most commonly associated with their bright red plumage and mohawk like head.
 This bright red coat is the first thing that people notice about the bird, giving an impression of importance and strength.
 This block is in remembrance of our loved ones who have gone home.
 Lucas Daniel White, son of Dan and Carola White B:10/24, D:10/24.
 John Carl Thompson, Dr. Don White, Dolores Cash White, John Elroy Mulkey, Iva Eunice Wolfe Mulkey, Opal May Hulseman, Naomi Cash Dellinger, Hank and Opal Hulseman, Siblings of John Carl Thompson, Carlos Ray Mulkey, Glen Doyle Mulkey, David Schoen, Vern and Venna Thompson, Sherman Dellinger, Roy Cash, Logan Jordan, Siblings and Brothers and Sister of John S Mulkey and Grace Parvin, Siblings and Brothers and Sisters of Benjamin F Wolfe and Talitha Graham Wolfe.
 And many loved ones and friends.
 “Cardinals are birds that mate for life and their relationship has often been a metaphor for the unconditional love that we are all searching for in a partnership.
 This goes beyond the love of a relationship and stretches to include the unconditional love of the universe and the Divine connection that we all have.
 Just as cardinals are devoted to their mate, they also show up to you again and again to teach you this power of love and devotion, and to let you know that you are not alone.
 This can be a deeply comforting message to those who have experienced trauma in their past, a deep rejection, or are processing grief after a separation.”

 #19-13, Castle Wall, is at the intersection of CR-523 & CR-501, Berryville, Ark.
 You can see this beautiful quilt block hanging at the Historic Johnson Springs.
 It’s at a hiking trailhead.
+The block was made by Karen Johnson.
 After several drought years that stressed the existing water system of wells and local springs, the city of Berryville acquired the 387 acres on Pension Mountain, five miles south of the city.
 When purchased in February of 1933 this property surrounded the historic Johnson Spring and functions as a ‘spring preserve.’
 Today this tract of land includes the Johnson Spring, the Pension Mountain Cemetery and the Pension Mountain Trails.
 As the Johnson Spring was 176 feet higher than the top of the city’s downtown water tower, engineers developed a plan to create a gravity fed water system, ultimately the largest such system in the mid-west.
 In the midst of America’s great depression, in January 1934, Mr.Jim Hyde was hired by the city’s water commissioners with funding received from the Reconstruction Finance Corporation (RFC).
 Mr. Hyde coordinated the local labor and resources to lay water pipe from the Johnson Spring location to the Berryville Town Square water tower (approximately 6 miles).
 On Saturday, June 9, 1934 at 2:22 p.m. water was added to the main and overtopped the tower tank.
 At that time “C.C.Whiteley, the Mayor, caused the fire alarm to sound”.
 Repeated measurements of the spring flow fixed it’s supply at a minimum of 60 gallons per minute and this new source was promoted as a ‘soft-water’… “not chemically treated in any way whatsoever.”
 So great was the enthusiasm for the Johnson Spring, they put out publicity in Berryville and surrounding towns that the new water supply had curative agencies and would help ailments of the kidneys, bladder, stomach and intestinal tract.
 Some went as far as to hint that the “fountain of youth “ which Ponce de Leon searched for and didn’t find…. might be the Johnson Springs.
 Over time, with periodic shortages of water, and an increasing need, Berryville developed several additional water sources, including Bunch Springs and the Kings River.
 Today, the Berryville municipal water system is treated surface water from Carroll and Boone Water District whose source is Beaver Lake.

 #19-14, The Pin, is at 702 W. Trimble, Berryville, Ark.
 Bowling is a target sport and recreational activity in which a player rolls a ball toward pins .
 In 1930 a British Anthropologist Sir Flinder Petrie discovered a collection of objects in a child’s grave in Egypt that appeared to him to be used for a crude form of bowling.
 If he is correct, then bowling traces back as far as 3200 BC.
 In the 15th -17th centuries lawn bowling spread from Germany into Austria, Switzerland, and the low countries.
 Balls were made using the husk of grains in material such as leather and bound with string.
 On January 1840, Knickerbocker Alleys in New York City opened, becoming the first indoor bowling alley.
 In 1875 ,The National Bowling Association (NBA) was founded by 27 local clubs in New York City to standardize rules for ten -pin and setting the ball size and the distance between the foul line and the pins, but failing to agree on other rules.
 It was superseded in 1895 by the American Bowling Congress.
 This quilt is in honor of a very old sport and can be seen on the building of the “The Pin” in Berryville at 702 W. Trimble Ave.
 It was sponsored by the owner Rusty Dycus and was painted and designed by Starlene Lee & Gloria Stevens.
 Come by and play one of the oldest target sports games in history.